 And don’t forget to look really close to home for some amazing options as well.
 The Great American Dollhouse Museum is one of the most fascinating places my family has visited in a long time.
 Go prepared to stay several hours so you can really enjoy the attention to detail and amazing social history told through the story of miniature houses, families and mythical creatures.

-Sometimes a quick road trip can turn into a bonafide vacation just by staying in a hotel or resort overnight.
+Sometimes a quick road trip can turn into a bonafide vacation just by staying in a hotel, resort or even a treehouse.
 If you are heading over to western Kentucky, then check out Big Bear Resort where you can rent a lakefront cottage and enjoy the whole Land Between the Lakes experience.

 If you are heading to Louisville, then consider staying at the Crowne Plaza Hotel so you are only a few miles from all the downtown museums and right across the street from the Fairgrounds or Kentucky Kingdom.